Expand Each Expression. Ln 3x

 The expansion ln(3x) = ln(3) + ln(x) might seem straightforward, but its implications are far-reaching.
 Let's explore some practical applications and considerations:

 • Calculus: In calculus, the expansion is particularly useful in differentiation and integration involving logarithmic functions.
-For example, finding the derivative of ln(3x) is significantly simplified using this expansion: d/dx[ln(3x)] = d/dx[ln(3) + ln(x)] = 1/x.
+Here's one way to look at it: finding the derivative of ln(3x) is significantly simplified using this expansion: d/dx[ln(3x)] = d/dx[ln(3) + ln(x)] = 1/x.

 • Differential Equations: Logarithmic expressions frequently appear in differential equations modeling various physical phenomena (population growth, radioactive decay, etc.).
 The expansion allows for simplification and easier solution of these equations.